CenturyLinkCloud/APIDocs/CAM Platform/api-providers.md

        autoscaling_group: null,
        power_state: "running",
        organization: "mission-field",
-       external_id: "PartsUltdAPILogs-Mgmt",
+       external_id: "MissionField-Mgmt",
-       id: "451873d3-07cb-450d-b20d-12b4ba3ec343",
+       id: "451873d3-07cb-450d-b20d-183g3189d2001f",
        name: "PartsUltdAPILogs-Mgmt"
      }
   ]
 ```

-Adds a new machine image to a provider when you give the provider ID.

 ## POST /services/providers/{provider_id}/images

 Adds a new machine image to a provider when you give the provider ID.
+Only Supported by AWS and Azure.

 ### URL
 #### Structure